 With the availability of first samples of E2V's 5 GS/s 10-bit ADC in mid 2009, we commenced the development of the wideband XFFTS board (Klein et al. 2009).
-The goal was a digitizeranalyzer-board with broader bandwidth and higher spectral resolution than provided by the AFFT to analyze the instantaneous
+The goal was a digitizer-analyzer-board with broader bandwidth and higher spectral res-